- Section 1: General Governing Rules

 A. Rehearing.
 No rehearing shall be held except by the affirmative vote of the majority of voting members of the Board upon finding that substantial new evidence has been submitted which could not reasonably have been presented at the previous hearing.
 Requests for rehearing shall be submitted in writing within thirty (30) days of the filing of the decision, shall be duly verified and shall recite the reasons for the request and be accompanied by necessary data and diagrams.
 Rehearings shall be subject to the same notice requirements as original hearings.

 B. Resubmission.
-No appeal which has been dismissed or denied shall be considered again within three (3) years of the filing of the Board's decision without material alteration or revision or substantial change in circumstances as determined by the Board except pursuant to court order or by motion to reconsider made by a member voting with the majority.
+No appeal which has been dismissed with prejudice or denied shall be considered again within three (3) years of the filing of the Board's decision without material alteration or revision or substantial change in circumstances as determined by the Board except pursuant to court order or by motion to reconsider made by a member voting with the majority.
 A motion to reconsider shall require the affirmative vote of the majority of voting members.
 The expiration of three (3) years time from the date of the filing of the Board's decision shall be considered sufficient reason to warrant a new hearing of an appeal previously heard.
 Such appeal shall be subject to the same requirements as an original appeal and be accompanied by the required filing fee.Return to Top

 - Section 9: Amendments or Suspension of Rules